iann0036/former2/cli/README.md

-  --services <value>                     list of services to include (can be comma separated (default: ALL)) --exclude-services <value>             list of services to exclude (can be comma separated) --sort-output                          sort resources by their ID before outputting --region <regionname>                  overrides the default AWS region to scan --profile <profilename>                uses the profile specified from the shared credentials file --proxy <protocol://host:port>         use proxy
+  --services <value>                     list of services to include (can be comma separated (default: ALL)) --exclude-services <value>             list of services to exclude (can be comma separated) --sort-output                          sort resources by their ID before outputting --include-default-resources            include default resources such as default VPCs and their subnets --region <regionname>                  overrides the default AWS region to scan --profile <profilename>                uses the profile specified from the shared credentials file --proxy <protocol://host:port>         use proxy